paularmstrong/onerepo/modules/core/src/core/tasks/README.md

 }).then(({ run }) => run());
 ```

-Now, in any of your `onerepo.config.js` files, you will have the ability to run tasks for `tacos`, `burritos`, and any variant of those with `pre-` or `post-` prefixes.
+Now, in any of your `onerepo.config.js` files, you will have the ability to run tasks for `tacos` and `burritos`.

 ```sh
 one tasks -c pre-tacos